 Think 10 years or even 20, because we need to span 2 generations at least.
 And don’t stop, ever, in that time frame.

 This method will be costly and your return won’t pay out for a generation, but when you’re the only one advertising after a generation who will people start to trust?
 You!

 Which advertising should your small business use?

 LIke anything else, that depends on your business goals.

 Are you looking for short term gains (ie: black friday sales, quarterly revenue, new product launch)?
-Then use Direct Marketing.
+Then use advertising aligned with buying intentions.